 Check out these top 10 foods to eat to regulate periods naturally!

 Many women suffer from irregular periods.
-This means you can get your periods 2 weeks later, miss a month or get it 2 weeks earlier instead.
+For example, you can get your periods 2 weeks later than the usual date, miss a month or get it 2 weeks earlier instead.
 A healthy woman or girl of menstruating age has an average menstrual cycle of 21 to 35 days.
 Periods can last from 4 to 7 days for most women.

 There are several factors that cause irregular periods including: